 These guys have a mind of their own and are brilliant to watch.
 They’ll stick their heads into the shops (much to the annoyance of the shop keepers!) and wander down the middle of the road without a care in the world!

-Burro food can be bought in a couple of the souvenir shops which is probably the main reason that they return to the town daily!
-Some of the younger baby burros have stickers on their heads instructing people not to try and feed them, as they are still on a milk diet, so don’t be the idiot that spoils it for everyone by trying to feed them.
+Burro food can be bought in a couple of the souvenir shops, which is probably the main reason that they return to the town daily!
+Some of the younger baby burros have stickers on their heads instructing people not to try and feed them.
+These are still on a milk diet.
+Don’t be the idiot that spoils it for everyone by trying to feed them.

-There is a public toilet in Oatman, but my Mum informed me that they were in fact long drop compost toilets…beggars can’t be choosers!
+There is a public toilet in Oatman.
+My Mum informed me that they were in fact long drop compost toilets.
+Beggars can’t be choosers!

-This part of Route 66 isn’t really recommended for larger vehicles, such as RVs and with any rural driving, make sure the weather conditions hasn’t/won’t be affecting your route.
+This part of Route 66 isn’t recommended for larger vehicles, such as RVs.
+With any rural driving, make sure the weather conditions hasn’t/won’t be affecting your route.

 You can find my full 16 day Route 66 itinerary here.